Generic selectors

 Sheffield Wednesday

-The Club had previously announced plans to increase the capacity at Hillsborough to almost 45,000.
+The club had previously announced plans to increase the capacity at Hillsborough to almost 45,000.
 This was primarily through the proposed expansion of the Leppings Lane End, including the building of an additional tier and the ‘filling in' of the corner between this and the South Stand.
 This was in the hope that England would win the bid to stage the 2018 World Cup (Hillsborough was listed as one of the potential venues).
-However the failure of this bid means that plans have been shelved for the time being.
-They may be ‘dusted off' if the Club gain promotion to the Premier League.
+However, the failure of this bid means that plans have been shelved for the time being.
+They may be ‘dusted off' if the club gains promotion to the Premier League.

 Shrewsbury Town

-The stadium has been built in such a way that the corners of the stadium can later be filled with seating, which would raise capacity to around 12,500.
-However the Club have not announced as to when this will take place.
+The stadium has been built so that the corners can later be filled with seating, raising its capacity to around 12,500.
+However, the Club has not announced when this will take place.

 Sunderland

-Kevin Davis informs me; ‘The club have secured planning permission to add another 7,200 to the Metro FM (South) Stand, which would take the capacity to 55,000.
+Kevin Davis informs us: ‘The club have secured planning permission to add another 7,200 to the Metro FM (South) Stand, which would take the capacity to 55,000.
 The club have not yet confirmed when (if ever) they will go ahead with this.
-If the club then proceed after this to add another tier to the McEwans Stand the final capacity would be around 64,000'.
+If the club then proceed after this to add another tier to the McEwans Stand, the final capacity would be around 64,000″.

 Tranmere

-The Club have announced that they are exploring the possibility of moving to a new stadium.
+The club have announced they are exploring the possibility of moving to a new stadium.
 It is believed that this would be an extension of a major regeneration project that has been proposed to transform the Birkenhead Waterfront.
 29.8.19

 Walsall

-The Club have announced that they have been granted planning permission to redevelop the Sign Specialists (William Sharp) end of the ground.
+The club have announced that they have been granted planning permission to redevelop the Sign Specialists (William Sharp) end of the ground.
 The new stand would look similar to the Tile Choice Stand and add 2,300 seats to the stadium, raising the overall capacity to 13,500.
 It would also mean that up to 4,000 away supporters could be accommodated at that end.
 The back of the stand will also feature a giant advertising hoarding, clearly visible from the M6.
-However there are no firm timescales as to when this might actually happen.
+However, there are no firm timescales when this might happen.

 Watford

-The last expansion Vicarage Road took place in 2015.
-This proposed expansion, however, will add significantly more to the stadium capacity.
-It is proposed that a two-phase project will take place for this expansion and it would cost around £40 million.
+The last expansion of Vicarage Road took place in 2015.
+This proposed expansion, however, will significantly increase the stadium's capacity.
+It is proposed that a two-phase project will take place for this expansion, and it would cost around £40 million.

 West Bromwich Albion

-The Club are believed to be drawing up plans to expand the capacity of the Hawthorns to over 30,000 by either redeveloping or adding an additional tier to the Halfords Lane Stand.
+The Club is believed to be drawing up plans to expand the Hawthorns' capacity to over 30,000 by either redeveloping or adding an additional tier to the Halfords Lane Stand.

 Woking